 Kaiser Permanente and the Affordable Care Act ("Obamacare")

-With the Supreme Court's June 28, 2012 decision to uphold the Health Care Reform mandate, most American citizens and legal residents will soon either have health insurance or pay a penalty.
+With the Supreme Court's June 28, 2012 decision to uphold the Health Care Reform mandate, most American citizens and legal residents are required to have health insurance or pay a penalty.
 If you are not yet insured or looking to understand what makes the best sense for your situation, follow this easy-to-follow road map.

 So what is an “exchange plan”?
 Is that an “Obamacare Plan”?